dieKeuleCT/symfony-webserver/README.md

 * _MYSQL Client packages_ installed
 * __Symfony 2.0 Projects may need an update (PDO serialize/deserialize issues with newer PHP Version)__ (correct: this issue is doctrine related, not symfony)

-This image is used in our hosting projects, so it is actively maintained but as of now it is __NOT__ in a stable state as it is required for any production use.
+This image is used in our hosting projects, so it is actively maintained but.

-Webserver is configured to have a Symfony 2/3 file and directory structure in the default hosting.
-Rewriting is configured to use app.php
+Webserver is configured to have a Symfony 2/3/4 (tags!!) file and directory structure in the default hosting.
+Rewriting is configured to use app.php (Symfony 2/3) or index.php in apps public folder (Symfony 4)
 There is a postfix mta integrated for use with php mail() - configuration see __config-variables__